 e.
 None of these

-Which of the following substances will not stimulate an immune response unless they are bound to a larger molecule?
+73. Which substances will not stimulate an immune response unless they are bound to a larger molecule?

 a.
 Bone marrow